Unfinished: Background-Specific Introductions to A Course In Miracles

-A Course In Miracles offers has no behavioural component; it doesn't tell you what to do with your body.
+A Course in Miracles has no behavioural component; it doesn’t tell you what to do with your body.
 It is concerned only with your mind.
-So Course students often behave like atheists, unguided by any 'divine moral imperative'.
+So Course students often behave like atheists, unguided by any ‘divine moral imperative’.

 The Course also doesn’t need to be believed in order to work.
 The Text must be studied and its thought system understood and the Workbook excercises used, but we are free to disagree with it all.

 However, there are a few obstacles that you specifically may trip up on:

 - The ‘Voice’ of the Course identifies itself as Jesus

 It’s important not to confuse Christianity with Jesus, and not to blame him for everything that has been said and done in his name.